nam20485/pr-batch-comment-tool/docs/troubleshooting.md

 ### Emergency Contact

 For critical security issues:
-- Email: [security contact if available]
-- Use GitHub's private vulnerability reporting
+- Use GitHub's private vulnerability reporting at: https://github.com/nam20485/pr-batch-comment-tool/security/advisories/new
 - Do not publicly disclose security vulnerabilities

 ---